Partner Portal

 • Offline — the camera is not connected to the network via NVR.
 Please check your wired internet connection.

-Clicking the icon displays the network parameters.
+Tapping the icon displays the network parameters.

-Storage Location Displays the list of storage devices connected to the camera:
+Storage location Displays the list of storage devices connected to the camera:

 • Memory card — data is recorded on a memory card (not included) installed in the camera.